-4.1.3.1 Preserve and enhance the Environmental Protected Area (EPA)
+3.1.3.1 Preserve and enhance the Environmental Protected Area (EPA)

-A significant feature within the Study Area is the designated EPA (Figure 2).
+A significant feature within the Study Area is the Environmental Protection Area EPA designation (Figure 3).
 Encouraging sensitive design that works with the existing landscape and natural features will help to protect and enhance the Soper Springs EPA.
 Preservation and enhancement of the EPA may include the provision of buffers where development may not encroach, establishment of trail connections within the EPA connecting to other planned municipal trails, and implementation of LID features that manage urban runoff before draining into the natural system.

-Principle: to protect and where possible enhance the Natural Heritage System
+Principle: to protect and where possible enhance the Natural Heritage System.

-Principle: to ensure an optimal tree canopy within the Plan is achieved
+Principle: to ensure an optimal tree canopy within the Secondary Plan Area is achieved.